 Top (C-Scan), Side, End View imaging formed through encoded XY- scanning, 3D-Viewer

-Equalized cross sectional coverage sensitivity: TCG-independent gain per focal law adjustment providing pure angle gain compensation for S-Scan, etc
+Equalized (homogenized) cross sectional coverage sensitivity: TCG-independent gain per focal law adjustment providing pure angle gain compensation (AGC) for S-Scan, etc

 Dynamic Focusing

-Operating Linear Array (LA), Ring Array (RA), Matrix Array (MA), Dual Matrix Array (DMA), Dual Linear Array (DLA), and other PA probes
+Operating Linear Array (LA), Ring Array (RA), Daisy Array (DA), Matrix Array (MA), Dual Matrix Array (DMA), Dual Linear Array (DLA), and other PA probes

-FD B-Scan (Frequency Domain B-Scan) for the material structure characterization and other special tasks
+FD B-Scan (Frequency Domain B-Scan) for rapid material structure screening, other special tasks

 100% raw data capturing

-Automatic alarming defects / generating of editable defects list upon scanning completed
+Automatic finding and alarming defects / generating of editable defects list immediately upon scanning completed or at the postprocessing stage

 Advanced defects sizing and pattern recognition utilities